10 Top-Rated Weekend Getaways in Virginia

-The Colonial Capital of Virginia, Williamsburg is best known for its 18th-century charm at Colonial Williamsburg, a theme park for history buffs both young and old.
+The Colonial Capital of Virginia, Williamsburg is best known for its 18th-century charm at Colonial Williamsburg, a living history museum set in the actual buildings used by the founders of the nation.
 Here, they host many historical and cultural activities centered around this time period.
 If you're seeking more adventure than an 18th-century colony can provide, head to Busch Gardens Williamsburg to get your thrills on their world-class roller coasters and rides.
 For another round of history, stop at the Yorktown Battlefield and Jamestown.

 There are plenty of places to stay, but for a historic feel, try the Marriott's Manor Club at Ford's Colony Vacation villas, which are great for families offer fully equipped kitchens and washer/dryers are included, while the smaller guest rooms provide kitchenettes.
 The location is just a short distance to popular attractions.